google/adb-sync/README.md

 I am satisfied with my code so far, however a few things could be added if they are ever needed

-### Removed from original code; 'just works' with one adb install and connected device

-- `-e` for selecting the adb binary
-- `--device` to select the USB device to act on
-- `--emulator` ...
-- `--serial` ...
-- `-H` ...
-- `-P` ...

-### New

 - `--backup` and `--backup-dir-local` or `--backup-dir-android` to move outdated / to-delete files to another folder instead of deleting

-Perhaps working with other people's repos could build a once-and-for-all adbsync?

 ---